7/18/2024

 Andres

-First off, the back book sale was a sale of a fixed perimeter of assets, roughly a billion euros.
-It was sold at 98%.
-We hold that, as Emil said, in specific vehicles that were sold to them.
-That is leveraged and we retained a 35% stake in the equity of that vehicle.
-And that is a fixed perimeter that will run off over time, throw off cash flow and give us our return and repay the debt.
-Repay the debt and give us our return in the right order.
+that deal?
+No, it's going to be.
+So let me let me clarify.
+It's a very, very good question.
+So first off, the back book sale was a sale of a fixed perimeter of assets, roughly a billion euros.
+It was sold at 98 percent.
+We hold that, as Amal said, in specific vehicles that were sold to them.
+If that is leveraged and we retained a 35 percent stake in the equity of that vehicle.
+And that is a fixed perimeter that will excuse me, will run off over time, throw us cash flow and give us our return and repay the debt.
+We pay the debt and give us our return in the right order.
 That is very different than what we're doing going forward.
-What we're doing going forward is on an annualized basis, jointly identifying, originating, evaluating, and committing capital to investments on a going forward basis that we want to grow.
-There, we get to keep our share of the investments on an unlevered basis.
+What we're doing going forward is on an annualized basis, jointly identifying, originating, evaluating and committing capital to investments on a going forward basis that we want to grow.
+There we get to keep our share of the investments on an unlevered basis.
 They get their share of the investments and they can lever them.
-But that is a dynamic ongoing investment collaboration which does series of investments over the next three years.
+But that is a dynamic, ongoing investment collaboration, which does series of investments over the next three years.
 It is a looking forward and a more dynamic investment.
-So I think fundamentally your characterization was correct, but I want to just make sure and create that distinction.
+So I think fundamentally your characterization was correct.
+But I want to just make sure and create that distinction.
 Historically, it's a fixed perimeter and it's levered and we are in the same vehicle with them.
 Going forward, that's not the way we're doing this.
-Going forward, we're going to jointly identify, underwrite, and invest, but then we separate the assets.
+Going forward, we're going to jointly identify, underwrite and invest.
+But then we separate the assets.
 We're going to keep ours unlevered.
 They're going to lever theirs.
-Okay.

 speaker

 Thank you for that.
 Sounds very exciting.
-And in terms of fees, how do they differ from, say, the fees that you currently earn on your existing servicing business?
+In terms of fees, how do they differ from, say, the fees that you currently earn on your existing servicing business?
 And are you looking to do more such deals?

 speaker